-In Provence, the Southernmost region of France, ratatouille is a standard and traditional side dish on most restaurant menus, that consists of stewed eggplant, zucchini, yellow squash, onion, garlic and tomatoes.
+In Provence, the Southernmost region of France, ratatouille is a standard and traditional side dish on most restaurant menus and there are many versions of this classic French side dish.

 "Niçoise Ratatouille," originally hails from Nice, where peasant farmers created this easy, yet delicious dish from the abundance of summer vegetable crops.

 Even though this is a delicious summer vegetable dish, it's also nice to have on chilly evenings served over a warm slice of French bread!

 Unfortunately, here in the States, most people know "Ratatouille" as a popular Disney™ movie!

 Simple ingredients - simmered yellow squash, zucchini and eggplant in a savory tomato broth.

 Healthy - all-natural ingredients, no additives, preservatives or fillers

 Affordable - simple produce ingredients; easy on the wallet